string(11) "fhc_program" Women’s National Team - Field Hockey Canada

 Women’s National Team

 The women’s team made its first World Cup appearance at the 1978 Women’s Hockey World Cup in Madrid, Spain, finishing in fifth place.
 They were the runner-up at the 1983 World Cup, followed by a best-finish fifth at the 1984 Olympic Games and won a bronze medal at the 1986 World Cup.
-Recently, the team qualified for the 2022 FIH Hockey World Cup, which took place in Spain and Netherlands.
-The team is now training and preparing for the 2023 Pan American Games and the 2024 Olympic Games qualification journey.
+The team is currently head coached by Sheldon Rostron.
+In 2024, the Wolf Pack finished sixth at the FIH Nations Cup.
+They are gearing up for a summer of competition featuring the PAHF Pan American Cup with FIH World Cup Qualification on the line.
+Check out the 2025 season outlook across all programs.

 Field Hockey Canada is grateful for the support of the Government of Canada, the Canadian Olympic Committee as well as our valued sponsors and donors.
 Our national team programs are funded through the Government of Canada, with identified national team athletes fortunate enough to receive APP Athlete Carding from Sport Canada.
 Our coaching positions are funded in part by Sport Canada.